meetkabeershah/meetkabeershah.github.io/_posts/2015-7-1-hello-world.md

 My name is Zameer from [the city of dreams](http://www.incredibleindia.org/travel/destination/mumbai/mumbai-introduction).
 I dopped out from [my last school](http://www.nmims.edu/).
 When I was leaving, a few of my friends sent me farewell emails.

-I like to eat spinach and my favourite color is blue - Oh, what a coincidence!!

 One day, I was going through those emails.
 One of them took my attention, I started re-reading this part of an email:

 >Hope I see you opening a multinational company, where I see a great leader and an entrepreneur just like you and I hope I have a chance of discussing this beautiful dream of you being a great friend and a famous person to my friends and my loved ones.